Team-Honey-Badger/Porc/README.md

 Porc
 ====

-Pacman Ogre or Porc for short, our CS 425 Final Project
+Pac-Orc or Porc for short, our CS 425 Final Project